azat-co/fullstack-javascript/chapter7/chapter7.md

 `const connectionUri = url.parse(process.env.MONGOLAB_URI)`

-The global object process gives access to environment variables via `process.env`.
-Those variables conventionally used to pass database host names and ports, passwords, API keys, port numbers, and other system information that shouldn't be hard-coded into the main logic.
+The global object `process` gives access to environment variables via `process.env`.
+Heroku and Heroku add-ons like mLabs use these environment variables to pass database host names and ports, passwords, API keys, port numbers, and other system information that shouldn't be hard-coded into the main logic.

 To make our code work both locally and on Heroku, we can use the logical OR operator `||` and assign a local host and port if environment